 Duke Energy has a diverse, increasingly clean generation portfolio.
-Approximately 38 percent of the electricity we generated in 2016 was from carbon-free sources, including nuclear, wind, hydro and solar.
-Nuclear generation surpassed coal by a small margin, and over 28 percent was from natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
+Almost 38 percent of the electricity we generated in 2018 was from carbon-free (nearly zero carbon emissions) sources, including nuclear, wind, hydro and solar.
+Over 32 percent was from lower-carbon natural gas, which emits about half as much carbon dioxide as coal when used for electric generation.
+About 30 percent was from higher-carbon coal and oil.
+Taken together, owned and purchased renewables are equivalent to over 9 percent of our generation.
 Duke Energy Renewables sells the electricity and/or Renewable Energy Certificates (RECs) it generates to its customers.

 * Excludes pumped-storage hydro.

 Since 2008, the use of coal and oil as generation fuels has significantly decreased.
-These fuels have been replaced primarily by natural gas, mostly because it has become a relatively less expensive fuel and we have added natural gas generation capacity.
+These fuels are being replaced by natural gas and renewables.

 Water withdrawn is the total volume removed from a water source, such as a lake or a river.
-Because of the once-through cooling systems on many of our coal-fired and nuclear plants, almost 99 percent of this water is returned to the source and available for other uses.
+Because of the once-through cooling systems on many of our coal-fired and nuclear plants, over 98 percent of this water is returned to the source and available for other uses.
 Water consumed is the amount of water removed for use and not returned to the source.

 Many factors influence emissions levels and intensities, including generation diversity and efficiency, demand for electricity, weather, fuel availability and prices, and emissions controls deployed.
-Since 2005, our carbon dioxide (CO2) emissions decreased by 29 percent, sulfur dioxide (SO2) emissions decreased by 94 percent and nitrogen oxides (NOX) emissions decreased by 70 percent.
-These decreases are primarily due to addition of pollution control equipment, decreased coal generation, increased natural gas generation, and replacement of higher-emitting plants.
+Since 2005, our carbon dioxide (CO2) emissions decreased by 31 percent, sulfur dioxide (SO2) emissions decreased by 96 percent and nitrogen oxides (NOX) emissions decreased by 74 percent.
+These decreases are primarily due to addition of pollution control equipment, decreased coal generation, increased natural gas generation and replacement of higher-emitting plants.

 Methane (CH4) is the primary component of natural gas, and is a greenhouse gas.
 We work to minimize methane emissions, but some is released during pipeline operations and maintenance.
 Duke Energy is a founding partner of the U.S. EPA’s Natural Gas Star Methane Challenge program, which is aimed at cost-effective technologies and practices that improve operational efficiency and reduce methane emissions.

-Duke Energy’s TRI releases for 2015 were down 82 percent from 2007, primarily due to the significant investments we’ve made in environmental controls for our power plants, and decreased coal generation.
-(Data for 2016 will be available in August 2017.)
+Duke Energy’s TRI releases for 2017 were down nearly 86 percent from 2007, primarily due to the significant investments we’ve made in environmental controls for our power plants, and decreased coal generation.
+(Data for 2018 will be available in August 2019.)

 Oil spills include releases of lubricating oil from generating stations, leaks from transformers, or damage caused by weather or by third parties (typically because of auto accidents).

-Fines/penalties were relatively large in 2013 because of the November 2013 settlement agreement addressing golden eagle fatalities at wind power facilities; in 2015 because of the May 2015 coal ash enforcement agreement; and in 2016 because of a 2014 oil spill at the Beckjord Station in Ohio, and a 2014 coal ash spill.
-See the “Migratory Bird Settlement Agreement” article in the 2013 Sustainability Report, and “Legal Cases Resolved” article in the 2015 Sustainability Report.
+Fines/penalties were relatively large in 2015 because of the May 2015 coal ash enforcement agreement; and in 2016 because of a 2014 oil spill at the Beckjord Station in Ohio, and a 2014 coal ash spill.
+See the “Legal Cases Resolved” article in the 2015 Sustainability Report.